Cipher Mining Inc (CIFR) vs. Its Peers: A Comparison - News Heater

-Additionally, the 36-month beta value for CIFR is 2.50.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

-The average price predicted by analysts for CIFR is $5.25, which is $1.22 above the current price.
 The public float for CIFR is 42.74M and currently, short sellers hold a 29.34% ratio of that float.
-The average trading volume of CIFR on September 28, 2023 was 1.56M shares.
+The average trading volume of CIFR on October 03, 2023 was 1.54M shares.

 CIFR) stock’s latest price update

-Cipher Mining Inc (NASDAQ: CIFR)’s stock price has gone rise by 2.81 in comparison to its previous close of 2.31, however, the company has experienced a -10.71% decrease in its stock price over the last five trading days.
+Cipher Mining Inc (NASDAQ: CIFR)’s stock price has soared by 9.01 in relation to previous closing price of 2.33.
+Nevertheless, the company has seen a gain of 8.55% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-09-22 that Valkyrie Bitcoin Miners ETF (WGMI), which provides exposure to the bitcoin mining industry, has gained about 117% so far this year, becoming the top-performing ETF of the first nine months of 2023.

 CIFR’s Market Performance

-Cipher Mining Inc (CIFR) has seen a -10.71% fall in stock performance for the week, with a -31.16% decline in the past month and a -18.10% plunge in the past quarter.
-The volatility ratio for the week is 7.50%, and the volatility levels for the past 30 days are at 8.17% for CIFR.
-The simple moving average for the last 20 days is -15.04% for CIFR’s stock, with a simple moving average of 2.15% for the last 200 days.
+Cipher Mining Inc (CIFR) has experienced a 8.55% rise in stock performance for the past week, with a -20.38% drop in the past month, and a -21.12% drop in the past quarter.
+The volatility ratio for the week is 8.74%, and the volatility levels for the past 30 days are at 7.81% for CIFR.
+The simple moving average for the past 20 days is -6.10% for CIFR’s stock, with a 8.50% simple moving average for the past 200 days.

 Analysts’ Opinion of CIFR